MinkiShin/minkishin.github.io/_portfolio/portfolio-1.md

 <br/><img src='/images/Screen Shot 2021-10-24 at 5.43.29 PM.png'><br/>
 **Figure 3: Model Evaluation**
 <br/>
 Confusion matrix is calculated by applying the completed CNN model to an independent test set comprised on X-ray images unseen during the training process.
 Precision and recall are the two metrics used to evaluation the model.
+The precision is 0.88 and the recall is 0.98.
+The precision tells how many of positive predictions were actually correct.
+In this example, the model classified that 432 people have Pneumonia and 382 of them indeed have Pneumonia.
+In medical field, a high precision is very important because we don’t want to give a false diagnosis to a healthy person.
+On the other hand, the recall tells how many of your actual positive Pneumonia cases were predicted correctly.
+In this case, 382 Pneumonia cases were predicted correctly among 390 total Pneumonia cases.
 <br/>

 **What does it do?**